Elder fraud is a 36 billion dollar problem

 4 options for getting rid of junk mail

-Stops mail from companies that your senior has never purchased from or donated to.
-Use the “Register as a Caretaker” link toward the bottom of their homepage.
-The junk mail expert says this is the #1 way to stop junk mail and that most people will only need to do this.
+The junk mail expert says this is the #1 way to stop junk mail and that most people will only need to complete this form.

 2. National Do Not Mail List

 This is another company you can use to opt-out from junk mail.
-It’s independent from DMAChoice.
+It’s not the same as DMAChoice so you could register with both organizations.

 3. Opt-Out Pre-Screen (1-888-5-OPT-OUT)